falcosecurity/falco-website/content/en/docs/install-operate/installation.md

 ## Troubleshooting

+This section aims to offer further guidance when something doesn't go as expected in the installation of Falco.

+### Driver issues

-### falco-driver-loader: Unable to find a prebuilt falco eBPF probe / module
+* `falco-driver-loader: Unable to find a prebuilt falco eBPF probe / module`

 This error message appears when the falco driver loader tool, which looks for the Falco driver and loads it in memory, is not able to find a pre-built driver, neither as an eBPF probe nor as a kernel module, at the [Falco driver repository] (https://download.falco.org).